luckynzm/tlwn8200nddriver/README.md

-# TP-Link WN8200ND V2 drivers for Linux
+# TP-Link WN8200ND V2 driver for Linux

 These are the Linux drivers for TP-LINK WN8200ND V2.
-After many tries i have managed to get them working
+After many tries i finally managed to get it working

 # Explanation